 Partnering to find cures

-The ACRF International Centre for the Proteome of Human Cancer (ProCan®) is a facility and international research project located at Children's Medical Research Institute (CMRI) in Sydney Australia.
-It was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF) and has received subsequent funding from government, charitable organisations and members of the community.
+The ACRF International Centre for the Proteome of Human Cancer (ProCan®) is an international research project located at Children's Medical Research Institute (CMRI) in Sydney Australia.
+It was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF) and has received subsequent funding from government, charitable organisations, and members of the community.
 This world-first initiative was developed by Professors Phil Robinson and Roger Reddel at CMRI.

 ProCan is developing a database of information to advance scientific discovery and enhance clinical treatment worldwide.
 This database will mean doctors can more precisely diagnose cancer and effectively narrow down the best type of currently available treatment to target a patient's individual cancer diagnosis.
 This is personalised, precision medicine.

 ProCan will provide a major step forward for cancer diagnosis and treatment.

 Children’s Medical Research Institute is working with leading cancer researchers, hospitals, universities, and other institutes throughout Australia and around the world to analyse tens of thousands of samples of all types of cancer from all over the world.

 Advanced data science and software engineering will be used to compare the protein data ProCan generates with the de-identified information that is already available for each cancer sample, including clinical records such as pathology test results, genetic analyses, genome sequencing, and any previous responses to cancer treatment.
 This proteogenomic approach to understanding cancer is crucial to speeding up the search for cures.

 The data gathered will help develop a library of information to advance scientific discovery and improve cancer treatments by helping doctors rapidly choose the best type of currently available treatment for their patients’ individual diagnosis.
 All this without having to waste weeks and months trialling medication that may prove to be ineffective for treating that type of cancer.